banjo/hoks/README.md

 -   show spinner instead of text when running hooks config
 -   rebase with branch before push?
 -   config file should support ts, js and json (.default in import if js)
+-   Import ts config with defineConfig, should work when built
+-   Move defineConfig to index file, move cli to bin file
+-   Fix build problem with bare imports
+-   replace exit with process.exit